631086083/631086083/README.md

 - 🔭 I’m currently working on redis on k8s and ops platform.

-I am a rookie, I hope I will be a strong in the future and I am realizing it.
+I am a rookie, I hope I will be a strong in the future.